jaf7/shoshin-code-frontend/README.md

 # Shoshin Code
-A coding practice and mentorship platform that integrates coding exercises with an editor and repl, offers real-time session sharing across a network and session saving for any editor/exercise combination.
-A SPA that features ES6 evaluation, code highlighting, secure user authentication, WebSocket session streaming and exercises from the CodeWars API.
+A coding practice and mentorship application that integrates coding exercises with an editor and repl, offers real-time session sharing across a network and session saving for any editor/exercise combination.
+Features ES6 evaluation & error handling, code highlighting, secure user authentication, WebSocket session streaming and exercises from the CodeWars API.

 ## Motivation
 This app is born from a deep appreciation of online coding environments like [Repl.it](https://repl.it).
 A way of thinking, creating and building that started with the Unix time sharing systems of old is coming into its own in an incredible way: collaborative work across the network is how we're building the future.
 I find this way of building fascinating and want to understand it better.
 This is the first iteration of my effort in this regard.
 It's intended to be a learning experience not only in its building but in its use.